Dynamite Kid: Personal life

 In 1991, he was divorced from his first wife Michelle Smadu (the sister of Bret Hart's then-wife Julie), with whom Billington had one son and two daughters (Marek, Bronwyne and Amaris).
 Following the end of his marriage to Michelle, he moved from Canada back home to Golborne with his parents.
 There he married for a second time to a woman named Dot; with her he had three stepsons; John, Steven and Mark.
+Dot died on 9 July 2024.
 Before his death Billington had two granddaughters, Miami and Taya.
-He is now survived by two more grandchildren, Madix and Harlow.
+He is now survived by three more grandchildren: Madix, Harlow and Miko.

 Billington was a close friend of Wayne Hart.
 When Billington was living in Calgary, they co-owned an apartment together where they lived with their respective girlfriends.

 Altercations with other wrestlers

 Billington had several violent interactions with fellow wrestlers.
 One such event was with Bruce Hart, in which Billington broke Hart's jaw.

-Another was while in WWF, where wrestler Jacques Rougeau Jr. felt that Billington had bullied him and punched Billington in the face with a fist holding rolled up quarters, knocking out Billington's front teeth.
+Another was while in WWF, where wrestler Jacques Rougeau Jr. felt that Billington had bullied him and sucker punched Billington in the face with a fist holding rolled up quarters, knocking out Billington's front teeth, which required 45 stitches and resulted in a severe concussion.

 Health problems

-In 1997, after having a great deal of complications he was experiencing with walking due to the large number of back and leg injuries he suffered during his career, Billington lost the use of his left leg.
+In 1997, after having a great deal of complications he was experiencing with walking due to the large number of back and leg injuries he sustained during his career, Billington lost the use of his left leg.
 Using a wheelchair for mobility, he was cared for by his second wife, Dot.
 Billington was told he would never be able to walk again.
-Harley Race, the inventor of the diving headbutt (a move Chris Benoit also used frequently), stated prior to his passing that he regretted ever inventing the move due to its ostensible causation of spinal problems, concussions, and that it may have contributed to Billington's disability.
-In addition to his paralysis, Billington also suffered from heart problems.
-In November 2013, Billington reportedly suffered a stroke.
+Harley Race, the inventor of the diving headbutt (a move Chris Benoit also used frequently), stated that he regretted ever inventing the move due to its ostensible causation of spinal problems, concussions, and that it may have contributed to Billington's disability.
+In addition to his paralysis, Billington also had heart problems.
+In November 2013, Billington reportedly had a stroke.

-In 2015, he was named in a lawsuit filed by WWE after the organization received a letter from him indicating that he intended to sue them for concussion-based injuries sustained during his affiliation with WWE.
+In 2015, he was named in a lawsuit filed by WWE after the organisation received a letter from him indicating that he intended to sue them for concussion-based injuries sustained during his affiliation with WWE.
 He was represented by attorney Konstantine Kyros, who is involved in several other lawsuits involving former WWE wrestlers.
 Billington's lawsuit was dismissed by US District Judge Vanessa Lynne Bryant in September 2018.

 Death

 Billington died on 5 December 2018, his 60th birthday.
 The exact cause of death remains unconfirmed, but the BBC report of his death placed it in the context of the above-mentioned health issues.
+At the time of his death Billington’s siblings stated that his health issues resulted in him being depressed, was in a long term care facility and that he took numerous medications for his health conditions.